 16. Soap dispenser

-Instead of getting a soap dispenser, just use the old-fashioned glass jar!
-This won’t need frequent refills, (if you use a bigger jar), it is durable, rust-free, and good-looking.
+Instead of getting a soap dispenser, just use the old-fashioned glass jar.
+It is durable, rust-free, and good-looking.

 You can try to look for dispenser lids in some second-hand stores, or you can find cheap soap dispenser lids on Amazon.

 17. Table decor for events

 You can decorate glass jars in hundreds of ways, and you can use them for decor for different events, such as Weddings, Birthdays, and Holiday parties.
 You can find a lot of ideas and inspiration on Pinterest.

 Glass jar lamps can be a super fun DIY project.
 It is ideal for both indoor and outdoor decoration.

 19. Positivity jar

 Fill up a jar with small, positive notes.
-Take a note every day, or every time you feel a bit down, or sad.
+Take a note every day or every time you feel a bit down.